The TWELVE Myths of Executive Job Search

 - A Great Financial Package.

 Making a career move that is an ideal balance of all five is difficult to achieve.
-It often requires securing the right assistance for the specific equation of your professional life .
+It often requires securing the right assistance for the specific mix/balance that supports (or optimizes) your

 Companies seek excellent executive talent and the corporate pyramid gets smaller the closer you get to the top.
 This means that the number of executive positions is limited and as you progress in your career, you will face increasingly stronger competition from other highly qualified people.
 Companies make offers to the person who is the best fit and will bring significant value to the company.
 Hiring authorities must feel that your value-add proposition will more than justify each dollar the company pays for your executive talent.
 If they draw this conclusion, you are magic.
 If not, they will hire someone else.

 Call Principal, Executive Managing Director Chuck McConnell to discuss your next career move.
-We've been helping high-tier executives successfully advance up the corporate ladder for more then 20 years.
+We've been helping high-tier executives successfully advance up the corporate ladder for 25 years.
 There's very little upside to tackling this climb on your own!